laravel/docs/pennant.md

 <a name="updating-values"></a>
 ## Updating Values

 When a feature's value is resolved for the first time, the underlying driver will persist the result.
-This is handy to ensure a consistent experience for your users across requests, but often you will need to make changes to the feature's persisted value.
-You may use the `activate` and `deactivate` methods to toggle a feature on or off.
+This is handy to ensure a consistent experience for your users across requests, but you may want to manually update the feature's persisted value.
+To achieve this you can use the `activate` and `deactivate` methods to toggle a feature on or off.

     // Activate the feature for the default scope...
     Feature::activate('new-api');